 Feeding

-The ducklings are on chick starter (20-22% protein) for the first 2 weeks Red hen chick starter is great, then can switch to a starter/grower (15-16% protein) until they are 18 weeks old or switch right over to a regular (16% protein) layer feed at 3 weeks I use and recommend showbird breeder or xtra egg.
+The ducklings are on chick starter (20% protein) for the first 2 weeks Red hen chick starter is great, then can switch to a starter/grower (15-16% protein) until they are 18 weeks old or switch right over to a regular (16-17% protein) layer feed at 3 weeks.
+I dont bother to feed grower i go staright to adult feed at 3 weeks, I use and recommend showbird breeder or xtra egg.
 Newborns I feed scrambled egg to for the first 2-3 days then change to the crumble

-Please use non medicated or medicated chick starter not duck and goose or gamebird starter you can feed ducklings regular chick starter but since they require more niacin than chicks do to help with bone growth especially in their legs you will need to add human grade B3 to their food I use 500MG B3 Nicain tablets dissolved in water 1-2 tablets in a litre water container every other day until 3 months old this will do 1-5 ducks if you have more just add in another tablet or two they wont overdose they just expell what they dont use i their little bodies
+Please use non medicated or medicated chick starter a lot of info and research has gone into medicated chick starter for ducklings and it’s safe to give them medicated or non medicated starter duckling can actually also suffer from Coccidiosis although not as common as chicken but the treatment for it is what they use in the feeds.DO NOT feed duck and goose it is a kill feed designed to fatten a bird up for processing or gamebird starter it is to high in protein and will cause growth issues in our experiences.
+Ducklings require more niacin than chicks do to help with bone development and metabolism especially around the 3 week mark onward we add human grade B3 to their food I use 500MG B3 Nicain tablets dissolved in water 1-2 tablets in a litre water container every few days until 3 months old this will do 1-5 ducks if you have more just add in another tablet they wont overdose they just expell what they dont use i their little bodies. we no longer use brewers or nutritional yeast as that also adds around 4% protein where as the tablets are zero %

 You can also add raw uncooked oats to their feed working up to about a 25% oat/75% feed ratio.
 This can help avoid a condition called 'Angel Wing' which is caused by too much protein in a growing duckling's diet.